bisqwit/crt-filter/README.md

 ![Mask](img/mask.png)

-Where red pixels are 1 for red channel, green pixels are 1 for green channel, and blue pixels are 1 for blue channel, and everything else for everyone is 0.
+Red pixels denote 1 for red channel, green pixels denote 1 for green channel, blue pixels denote 1 for blue channel, and everything else for everyone is 0.

+This simulates the shadow mask in front of the cathode ray tube.

-The mask is generated procedurally from the cell parameters.
+The mask is generated procedurally from the cell parameters (see Constants).

 ### Rescaling to target size